AWAJI NINGYÔ JÔRURI Inherit

 Inquiries / 0799-43-5037

-2017 Agency for Cultural Affairs "Cultural Arts Promotion Subsidy" (Cultural Heritage Comprehensive Utilization Promotion Project) Promotion and Awareness Project Awaji Ningyo Joruri Successor Mirai Juku
+2017 Agency for Cultural Affairs "Cultural Arts Promotion Subsidy" (Cultural Heritage Comprehensive Utilization Promotion Project) Promotion and Enlightenment Project AWAJI NINGYÔ JÔRURI Successor Mirai Juku

-At the Awaji Puppet Association, with the support of the Agency for Cultural Affairs mentioned above, we will increase the number of members of the successor group of Awaji Puppet Joruri, and try to connect Awaji Ningyo Joruri to the future.
-By the teacher Awaji Puppet Theatre We conducted an interview survey of the seat members.
+Awaji Puppet Association Then, with the assistance of the Agency for Cultural Affairs mentioned above, AWAJI NINGYÔ JÔRURI Increase the number of members of the successor organization, AWAJI NINGYÔ JÔRURI By Dr. Atsushi Oe and Dr. Hideyuki Uesugi of Sonoda Women's University Awaji Puppet Theatre We conducted an interview survey of the seat members.